darkreader/darkreader/README.md

 }

 ```
+- `IGNORE INLINE STYLE` rule will not add any inline styles into matched selector's. (e.g. --darkreader-inline-bgcolor)
 - `INVERT` rule inverts specified elements.
 For **Dynamic mode** use `INVERT` only for dark images, that are invisible on dark backgrounds (icons, diagrams, charts, `<img>` and `<svg>` elements).
 - `CSS` rule adds custom CSS to a web page.